outsidely/outsidely-geo/readme.md

     - System for incorporating more activitytypes as time goes on (ebike, kayak, swimming, pickleball, etc)
     - Like/Seen/Kudos for activities
     - Weekly, Monthly, Yearly stats
-- Cleanup at some point
-    - Remove old validations/route based API entry once outsidely-web is clean of it
-    - Secret to password rename cleanup
 - Long term
     - Moving time
     - Smoothing for elevation